Adult Education Infographic

 Back to School: Adult Education Facts and Figures

 A high number of adults are heading back to school to further their education and seek additional training.
 One reason adult workers are finding it necessary to pursue higher education is that many employers now require a college degree.
 Another reason is the higher earning potential and lower risk of unemployment that are typically a result of obtaining a college education.
 Check out the adult education infographic to get the facts about going back to school and find out whether it will pay off.

 Obtaining a College Degree at an Adult Education School

-Fremont College specializes in career-focused, adult education offering accelerated degree programs that can be completed in just 15 months.
+Fremont University specializes in career-focused, adult education offering accelerated degree programs that can be completed in just 15 months.
 Degree programs at Fremont include Healthcare Management, Healthcare Information Technology, Sports and Rehabilitation Therapy, Paralegal Studies, Multimedia Design, and Business Leadership.
 We understand the needs of adult students, therefore, flexible scheduling and small class sizes are a highlight of our degree programs.
 We also assist students every step of the way when applying for financial aid to help pay for college.

 Start preparing for your future today by earning a college degree.
 Call to learn more about our degree programs and to find out how Fremont can prepare you for a rewarding career or click the button below to request a free career guide.